arslan-112/arslan-112/README.md

    ⚡ WELCOME TO MY GITHUB ⚡

  Some information about me:
-- 🎓 SOPHOMORE AT CUI
+- 🎓 JUNIOR YEAR AT CUI
 - 🧑‍💻 LOVE TO CODE
 - 🕸️ I’m currently working on my web development skills
 - 🎓 I’m currently learning Data Science...